cssu/first-year-guide/README.md

 >
 >As much as I would like to say this guide is accurate (yes, disclaimer time) this is by no means an "official" guide and is written solely from the perspective of students like myself with sources to official documentation.
 You should make sure to consult with the Undergrad Office or your college registrar to confirm your understanding of these topics and to verify your plans.
 >
->This is also a **WORK IN PROGRESS**, myself and others will be adding and editing content throughout the summer as new information comes to light.
+>This is also a **WORK IN PROGRESS**, myself and others will be adding and editing content as we get the time to.
 >
+>Also if you in highschool and looking for information regarding admissions please check out the artsci admissions page [here](https://www.artsci.utoronto.ca/future) for more details on requirements on top of this guide.
+While we don't talk about the high school admission process this gives a full look at what the program is and what you should expect as a first year.
+>
 >Also for the first time there is an audio version of the guide with writer's commentary from yours truly.
 I explain the story behind the guide as well as personal anecdotes from my time in CS.
 It will not be continuously updated.
 >
 >When your done reading please fill out [this feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdrkUHiOre3J1g1213M7fAM9MNT5SPGd8VUNVgyZmujAnyKAA/viewform?usp=sf_link) to give me and the team valuable feedback.
 >
 >I hope you gain something, whether its information or inspiration, and if you see something wrong raise an issue or even better change it and make a PR.
-This is an **OPEN SOURCE** document.
+This is an [**OPEN SOURCE**](https://github.com/cssu/first-year-guide) document.
 Thanks for reading and I wish you the best in your CS journey!

 ## Audio Version with Writer's Commentary (recorded on June 29, 2020)
 [Youtube](https://www.youtube.com/watch?v=TkC2dLz30NU)